 Once in the stand, the minimum work a bike will see is a thorough check over, wheels out to check bearings and true, adjustment of gears and brakes, chain lubed, tyres pumped and a bit of a clean.
 The only exceptions are when we have been asked to perform a single isolated task, such as replacing a handlebar, or repairing a puncture.

-Occasionally, we miss something on a check in or a further problem rears its head during the course of the service.
-If it is essential and likely to cost most than $20 over the estimate given, we will contact you and discuss before proceeding.
+Occasionally, we miss something during check-in or a further problem rears its head during the course of the service.
+If something is likely to cost more than $20 over the estimate given, we will contact you and discuss before proceeding.
 We pride ourselves on being very thorough and will never ignore a problem just to keep the total cost down.
-After the job is complete we will send a text message to let you know and when you arrive to collect the bike we will do our best to give you a run through of the work done and how it went.
+After the job is complete we will send a text message to let you know and when you arrive to collect the bike we will give you a run through of the work done and how it went.

 Warranty on services

 We have no formal warranty on services, however we are always happy to remedy any issues that appear after a service.
 There are some parts that, when replaced may take a short period of time to settle in.
 An example would be gear cables, which can, despite our best efforts, stretch a little and the outer casing which may bed into the end caps.
-This may result in a small degradation in shifting, which is easily adjusted out on the spot.
+This may result in a small degradation in shifting, which we can easily fix on the spot (without charge) if you bring it back in.
 Another common thing that we find is the rider discovering a “new” noise after a service.
 We’ve often eliminated so many other noises that the one remaining is now harder to ignore.
-In most cases it is as simple to remedy as by re-greasing the interface between the seat post and the frame or the pedals and the cranks.
+In most cases it is simple to remedy (e.g. it might require re-greasing the interface between the seat post and the frame or the pedals and the cranks).
 Regardless, if your bike is not running as we’d told you it would we are always happy to take another look at it.

 We have a small fleet of basic bikes that we lend out to keep you on the road.
 Because of the high turnover, we reserve these for same day services which are booked in advance.
 There is no extra cost but please make sure to book ahead and let us know if you’d like one.

-While we don’t have fixed prices, it is possible to ballpark servicing costs to give an indication of what you might be up for.
+While we don’t have fixed prices, it is possible to ballpark labour costs to give an indication of what you might be up for.

 Everyone is different but this is a guide for regularly used (4+days/week or 50+km/week) bikes.
-While you can come and see us only every 2 or 3 years, having your bike with us every 6 months, regardless of how well it is running will ensure it always runs well and you get the maximum life out of it and each of it’s components.
+While you might be able to get away with seeing us only every 2 years, having your bike with us every 6 months, regardless of how well it is running, ensures you get the maximum life out of it and each of its components and means we should catch any safety issues before they occur.
 We are often even able to suggest simple ways you could alter your own usage and maintenance to improve it further.

 |Tune Up||6 months|